PHASE 2 OF 7

 SCAMPER Method

-Bob Eberle's structured checklist for expanding any idea in seven directions.
+Bob Eberle's checklist to expand any idea in seven directions.

 S